miaomiao6606/PROTREC/README.md

 - Functional Class Scoring (FCS)
 - Hypergeometic Enrichment (HE)
 - Gene Set Enrichment Analysis (GSEA)
-- Performance metrics (Recovery Rate)
+- Performance metrics

 ## Getting Started

-##Example data included in the package
+## Example data included in the package
 First we need to find some network information to act as the feature vector.
 PROTREC works well with real complexes and this data can be obtained from CORUM (http://mips.helmholtz-muenchen.de/genre/proj/corum/).

 An example complex dataset (complex_vector) is available, which is already processed CORUM complex 2018 release.